 - 1 package (6 ounces) thinly sliced cooked roast beef

 - In a large bowl, beat two packages of cream cheese until smooth.
 Add olives.
-Spread about 3/4 cup each on four tortillas; top with four slices of turkey.
-Roll up tightly; wrap in plastic wrap.
+Spread about 3/4 cup each on four tortillas; top each with four slices of turkey.
+Roll up tightly; wrap in plastic.

 - In another large bowl, beat two packages of cream cheese with pickles and mustard until blended.
 Spread on each of four tortillas; top with ham.
-Roll up and wrap in plastic wrap.
+Roll up and wrap in plastic.

 - In a large bowl, beat remaining cream cheese; add celery and barbecue sauce.
 Spread on remaining tortillas; top with beef.
-Roll up and wrap in plastic wrap.
+Roll up and wrap in plastic.
 Refrigerate for at least 2 hours or freeze.
 Cut into 1/2-in. slices